huzheng16/ZhengHuLab/content/publication/jgg2021/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Genetics and Genomics*, In press"
+publication: "*Journal of Genetics and Genomics*, Online 9 July 2021"
 publication_short: ""

 # abstract: A new computational method illuminates the heterogeneity and evolutionary histories of cells within a tumor.